Caleb-Shepard/posting-temperature-check/README.md

 Sarcasm detection - flag topics and look at the mood surrounding these topics.
 Think of common sarcastic tendencies and phrases to take into account.
 A post may begin happy and end sad, or vice versa.
 Take the end of the post into higher regard if it is a story when judging temperature.

+## Future
 Attempt to correct spelling errors.
+Do not remain agnostic about capitalization choices.
+All CAPS might hold significance.

+Emoji support and a client to add new phrases.

 ## External Desired Features
 Webscrapers to pull posts or articles from web platforms.
 Analyze sections of the net for overall temperature regarding targeted topics.